-You are not allowed to obtain help from any other person (including any other student) on the Class Exercises (see above) in this course.
-This ban on collaboration includes obtaining written materials from any other person or communicating with any other person about an assignment.
+You are not allowed to obtain help from any other person (including, but not limited to, any other student) or from generative alternative intelligence (including, but not limited to, ChatGPT) on the Class Exercises (see above) in this course.
+This ban on collaboration includes obtaining written materials from any other person or generative alternative intelligence or communicating with any other person about an assignment.
 If you violate the ban on collaboration policy, you can be found in violation of the Honor Code, which can lead to serious penalties, including expulsion.
 An Honor Code investigation must also be reported to the Bar Examiners, even if you are cleared of any violation.
 When in doubt about how to proceed, ask your professor.